Transcendence-Industries/FS-Interface/README.md

 # FS-Interface

-> An interface with GUI to connect a microcontroller to a flight simulator.
+> An universal interface between flight simulators and microcontroller.

 ## Table of Contents